-Note: Investment Companies are unique in the sense that they will normally be revaluing their Investments to Fair Value but such gains and losses will normally be neither taxable or relievable, even on realisation, due to an Investment Company's exemption from tax on capital gains as a result of it being approved as an investment trust or venture capital trust.
+Note: Investment Companies are unique in the sense that they will normally be revaluing their Investments to Fair Value but such gains and losses will normally be neither taxable or relievable, even on realisation, due to an Investment Company's exemption from tax on capital gains as a result of it being approved as an ITC or VCT.
 In normal circumstances, an Investment Company will obtain exempt status for each successive accounting period and therefore there should be no material deferred tax timing differences arising in respect of the revaluation or disposal of Investments.

 Notwithstanding this, the reconciliation required by paragraph 29.27 of FRS 102 (which is to the total tax charge rather than the current tax charge previously required by accounting standards) should be provided in respect of the Investment Company's total profits included in its profit and loss account (i.e. generally the total column of the Income Statement – but see paragraph 12 above) for the reporting period.
 However, a note should be provided explaining that, due to the company’s status as an Investment Company, and its intention to continue meeting the conditions required to obtain approval in the foreseeable future, the company has not provided deferred tax on any capital gains and losses arising on the revaluation or disposal on Investments.